How to Make Perfect Chocolate Chip Cookies

 I’ve spent a lot of time trying to make perfect chocolate chip cookies.
-I’ve made the classic recipe off the bag of chocolate chips, I’ve tried chilling the cookie dough and I’ve even tried banging the cookie sheet to get a chewier texture.
-I’ve tried all these techniques and played with so many recipes all to find my favorite—and I’m getting closer all the time.
+I’ve made the recipe off the bag of chocolate chips, I’ve tried banging the cookie sheet to get a chewier texture and even collected a few cookie tips along the way.

 - 1 cup butter, softened